Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AThen one day we all just sort of got our heads together and thought, what could we do?

-Speaker AWe all liked, like, to have a sing song and I could.
+Speaker AWe all liked, like to have a sing song and I can't remember which one it was.

 Speaker AYeah, and Leave Her Johnny.